a2ankitrai/2KX7/Design_Patterns/Design_Patterns.md

 - Adapter lets classes work together, that could not otherwise because of incompatible interfaces.

+- Also known as **Wrapper**.

+**Applicability**

+Use the Adapter pattern when:

+- you want to use an existing class, and its interface does not match the one you need.

+- you want to create a reusable class that cooperates with unrelated or unforeseen classes, that is, classes that don't necessarily have compatible interfaces.

+- (object adapter only) you need to use several existing subclasses, but it's impractical to adapt their interface by subclassing every one.
+An object adapter can adapt the interface of its parent class.

 ![adapter-pattern.png](./_image/adapter-pattern.png)

 The classes/objects participating in adapter pattern: